Alloy Artifacts |

 The top inset shows a side view of the wrench.
 Note the relatively thick head, measured at 0.51 inches and typical of early carbon steel adjustable wrenches.
 Note also the relatively rough finish of the wrench, which has left the parting line of the forging dies clearly visible.

-The wrench has a distinctive design with two oval panels on the handle and a dart-shaped hole in the end.
-This style was registered as design patent #D59,786, filed by L.A.
-Safford in 1919 and issued in 1921.
-Barcalo produced wrenches of this style beginning around 1920 and continuing at least into the early 1940s.
+The wrench has a distinctive design with two oval panels on the handle and a dart-shaped hole in the end, as described by design patent #D59,786.

-The overall length is 12.2 inches and the maximum opening is 1.6 inches.
-The finish is plain steel with polished faces.
+The overall length is 10.1 inches, and the maximum opening is 1.1 inches.
+The finish is plain steel, with traces of black and red paint in the handle panels.

-The wrench has a distinctive design with two oval panels on the handle and a dart-shaped hole in the end.
-This design was registered as patent #D59,786, filed by L.A.
-Safford in 1919 and issued in 1921.
+The wrench has a distinctive design with two oval panels on the handle and a dart-shaped hole in the end, as described by design patent #D59,786.

-Fig. 13 shows a later Barcalo 4 inch adjustable wrench in a more conventional Crescent-style design.
-The wrench is marked with "Buffalo-Barcalo" and "Made in USA" forged into the shank, with "4 In" and "Drop-Forged-Steel" on the reverse.
+Fig. 11 shows a transitional Barcalo 4 inch adjustable wrench in a more conventional Crescent-style design.
+The wrench is marked with "Buffalo-Barcalo" and "Made in USA" forged into the shank, with "4 In" and "Drop-Forged-Steel" on the back side.

 The overall length is 4.4 inches.

-Pliers were among the products made by the Hall company, and Barcalo continue to produce a number of models of pliers.
+Pliers were among the products made by the Hall company, and Barcalo continued to produce a number of models of pliers.

 The overall length is 9.9 inches, and the finish is nickel plating.